Chapter 5:

 “Well, not really.”

 They kept going.
 The sounds of their instruments reverberated in the large, mostly empty room within Mayumi’s mansion.
-Haruki’s fingers danced over the strings, her voice rising and lowering with the beat of Sakura’s drums, with Mayumi adding an additional dreamy layer to the music.
+Haruki’s fingers moved across her strings in an instinctive manner, her voice rising and lowering with the beat of Sakura’s drum.
+Mayumi adds an additional dreamy layer to the music.

 She kept singing:

 Haruki closed her eyes.
 One more chorus.
-The guitar buzzed under her fingertips.
+The guitar buzzed.
 Her voice became a little more breathless.
+That same tugging at her chest she felt the other night.

-It was as if someone had sucked all the air out of the room.
-The lights dimmed, or maybe her eyes adjusted.
-Her surroundings began to smear.
-The walls of Mayumi’s extravagant living room faded into a blur of warm color and Gaussian haze.
+It was as if someone had sucked all the air out of her lungs.
+Her eyes failed to adjusted to the light in the room like a broken camera lens.
+Her surroundings began to smear and the walls of Mayumi’s extravagant living room dissipated into a Gaussian haze.

 Sakura and Mayumi continued to play as if they hadn’t noticed anything at all.
-Haruki’s own voice echoed strangely in her head.
-Her voice spilled from her throat like a jumbled mess of random sounds.
+Haruki’s own voice rang strangely in her head.
+Like a jumbled mess of random sounds.

 Inhale…